Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Can residency be revoked after approval in Saudi Arabia right now?

-Yes, the Real Estate Owner Residency in Saudi Arabia can be revoked if you stop meeting the qualifying conditions, such as selling your property or facing serious legal issues.
+Yes, like most immigration statuses worldwide, the Real Estate Owner Residency in Saudi Arabia can be revoked if you stop meeting the qualifying conditions, commit legal violations, or are found to have provided false information during the application process.

 Can real estate investment lead to citizenship in Saudi Arabia?